Kinkri Devi: Activism

-A local volunteering group, the People's Action for People in Need, backed Devi as she filed a public interest lawsuit in the High Court of Shimla against 48 mine owners.
+A local volunteering group, the People's Action for People in Need, backed Devi as she filed a public interest lawsuit in Himachal Pradesh High Court in Shimla against 48 mine owners.
 She accused that the quarriers were being reckless in their mining of limestone, though the group denied all allegations against them, claiming she was simply blackmailing them.

 Her suit got virtually no response, so Devi went on a 19-day hunger strike outside the court.
 When the court decided to take up the issue, Devi had become a national celebrity.
 The court ordered in 1987 a stay on mining and imposed a blanket ban on blasting in her beloved hills.
 The mine owners appealed to the Supreme Court of India, who rejected their appeal in July 1995.

 Interest was taken upon her by then first lady Hillary Clinton, and that same year Devi was invited to attend the International Women's Conference in Beijing.
 She was asked to light the lamp in the beginning of the ceremonies, and spoke of the cause she was fighting against and how ordinary people can make an impact.

 Despite the Supreme Court's ruling, illegal mining still continued in the hills and forest preserves, though on a decreased scale.
 Besides her environmentalism, one of Devi's other endeavors was campaigning for the creation of a degree-granting college in Sangrah.
 She claimed that while it wasn't right for her to study, she didn't want "others to suffer the way I did for want of education."